MalinkyZubr/Networking/Notes.md

 ### How does this work?
 * show vtp status to show vtp information. by default switches run vtp version 1.
 * If we want to synchronize switches in VTP, we must put them all under same vtp domain name
-* to change vtp domain name, do vtp domain cisco
+* to change vtp domain name, do `vtp domain (name)`
 * if vtp switch with null domain receives advertisement, it automatically joins that domain
 * if a swith receives a vtp advertisement in the same vtp domain witha higher revision number, it will update its vlan database to match
 * danger of VTP: If you connect an old switch with a higher revision number to your network and the vtp domain name mathes, all switches in the domain will sync their vlan databases to that switch, and destroy everything

 ### VTP Transparent mode
 * does not participate in the vtp domain, and does not sync to the database
-* maintains its own vlan database in nvram it can add, modify, delete vlans but they wont be advertised omnother switches
+* maintains its own vlan database in nvram it can add, modify, delete vlans but they wont be advertised on other switches
 * will forward VTP advertisements to other VTP switches, if its in the same domain

 ### VTP version configuration
 * to change vtp version, use vtp version command
-* vtp version (1-3)
+* `vtp version (1-3)`
 * vtp1 v vtpv2. only major difference is that v2 has support for token ring vlans, otherwise there is no reason to use v2
 * token ring is an old technology
 * v3 has quite a few new features, but not that important